 One of the most influential black leaders during Reconstruction was Hiram Revels, the first African American elected to serve in the U.S. Senate.
 Revels represented the state of Mississippi.
 Like many black leaders of this era, he had acquired leadership experience in the church and the Union Army.
 Revels had been born free in North Carolina.
 Educated in Illinois, he was a preacher in the Midwest and a black regiment’s chaplain in the Union Army during the Civil War.
 He went to Mississippi in 1865 to work for the Freedmen’s Bureau.

 In January 1870, Revels was elected to the U.S. Senate by the Mississippi state legislature, to complete the term of a seat left vacant since the Civil War.
 When elected, Revels was widely praised.
 His biography and personal description were published in newspapers across the country, such as the Wisconsin State Register and the Little Rock, Arkansas, Morning Republican.
 In the Dover Gazette & Strafford Advertiser, Revels was lauded as “a man of much energy of character, with excellent and well developed mental qualifications.
-In his person is centred one of the grandest thoughts of the nineteenth century—the equality of all men before the law.”
+In his person is centered one of the grandest thoughts of the nineteenth century—the equality of all men before the law.”

 Revels served just one year in the Senate because he was not chosen for a full six-year term; he was replaced by a white Republican and former Confederate general.
 Though Revels and other black politicians usually did not have the same power as white politicians in office, they successfully supported and advocated measures for racial equality.